Martin Walker (reporter)

-Martin Walker (born 1947) is the author of the popular Bruno detective series.
+Martin Walker (born 1947) is a Scottish former journalist, historian, and the author of the popular Bruno series of detective novels.
 After working at The Guardian from 1971 to 1999, Walker joined United Press International (UPI) in 2000 as an international correspondent in Washington, D.C., and is now editor-in-chief emeritus of UPI.
 He was a member of A.T.
 Kearney's Global Business Policy Council.

 Life

 Martin Walker was educated at Harrow County School for Boys and Balliol College, Oxford.
 He lives in the Périgord/Dordogne in Southern France with his wife with whom he has two daughters.

 Walker was on the staff of The Guardian from around 1971, working in a variety of positions, including bureau chief in Moscow and the United States, European editor, and assistant editor.
 One of the unsuccessful candidates for the editorship of The Guardian in 1995, when Alan Rusbridger was appointed in succession to Peter Preston, Walker resigned in 1999 after 28 years with the newspaper.

 Walker joined United Press International (UPI) in 2000.
 While at UPI he was also an international correspondent.
 He is now editor-in-chief emeritus of UPI.
 He also holds a variety of other positions, including senior scholar at the Woodrow Wilson International Center for Scholars in Washington, D.C.; senior fellow of the World Policy Institute at The New School in New York; member of the board of directors of the Global Panel Foundation (Berlin, Copenhagen, Prague, Sydney and Toronto).
 He is also a contributing editor of the Los Angeles Timess Opinion section and of Europe magazine.
 Walker also is a regular commentator on CNN, Inside Washington and NPR.